torbsd/torbsd.github.io/porting-pets.md

 {{header.md}}
 ##Porting Targets for PETs##

-Over the past few years, a long list of applications spawn from the interest in privacy and anonymity solutions.
+Over the past few years, a long list of applications spawned from attention to privacy and anonymity solutions.
 Most originated as efforts to provide secure, open-source alternatives to common, proprietary solutions.
 Jitsi and Ricochet, for instance, arose as attempted replacements for Skype.

 This is a list of some of those applications.
 Most have not been ported to any of the BSDs.
 Some probably *shouldn't* be ported to the BSDs or any other sane operating system.
 Some are unmaintained, or unmaintainable.
 Is shells/[bash](https://cve.mitre.org/cgi-bin/cvekey.cgi?keyword=bash) a dependency?
 Maybe a patch should be sent upstream before even considering a port.
 But this list is an attempt to summarize the applications and provide relevant information for any *BSD developer interested in reviewing or porting them. __No endorsements should be assumed from this list.__